wwdablu/SimplyPDF/README.md

 ~~~
 This would generate the document in the given path.

 All these are applicable in Version 1.x.x.
+The demo folder contains the sample PDF generated using this library.